 If you get nothing else out of this article, please take to heart the following advice:

-Unfortunately, the average consumer has no concept of how dangerous it is to use products that will have perpetual zero-day vulnerabilities.
-Using discontinued or unpatched Internet-enabled devices is a bit like driving at high speeds daily without ever having learned about seatbelt safety; it’s a dangerous prospect, and sooner or later you’re likely to get hurt.
+Unfortunately, most consumers have little if any concept of how dangerous it is to use products that will have perpetual zero-day vulnerabilities.
+Using discontinued or unpatched Internet-enabled devices is a bit like driving at high speeds daily without ever wearing a seatbelt; it’s dangerous, and sooner or later, you’re likely to get hurt.
 That’s why one of our goals at Intego is to help educate consumers and give them the knowledge and tools they need to stay safe online.

 And on that note, you can help be part of the solution.
 Please take a moment to share this article to help your friends and loved ones stay safe!